theBlue0x/docs/docs/setup/vps.md

 **3. Create your first Droplet.**

->Click "Create" and then "Droplet" from the dropdow menu.
+>Click "Create" and then "Droplet" from the dropdown menu.

 >Select "Ubuntu 20.04(LTS) x64".